vsyrjala/linux/dim.rst

 -------------------------------------

 Create a new topic branch with the given name.
 Note that topic/ is not automatically prepended.
 The branch starts at HEAD or the given commit-ish.
+Note that by default the new branch is created in the drm-intel.git repository.
+If you want to create a branch somewhere else, then you need to prepend the remote name from nigthly.conf, e.g. "drm-misc/topic/branch".

 remove-branch *branch*
 ----------------------